anthony-r-h/anthony-r-h.github.io/_posts/2026-07-01-ALIEXPRESS_ALLROAD_PLAN.md

   <figcaption>Rear brake caliper mount before facing</figcaption>
 </figure>

 The problem was that the caliper was being forced into the same misaligned position every time I tightened the screws because the mounting faces weren't coplanar.
 No matter how carefully I centered it, torquing the screws shifted it back to the same side.
-The caliper had enough adjustment range, but the mount geometry was overriding that adjustment as the bolts were tightened.
+The caliper had enough adjustment range, but the mount geometry was overriding that adjustment as the screws were tightened.

-Since no matter how I aligned the caliper, it would rub on the same side once the bolts were torqued.
 My first instinct was to move the rotor outboard using shims.
 I progressively added 0.1mm thick M36 shims and found that I had to move the rear rotor a total of 1.6mm before the caliper stopped rubbing.
 The shims worked because they moved the rotor over to meet the position the caliper was being forced into.
-This lead me to realize that the root problem was that the mounting surfaces were not flat.
+This lead me to realize that the root problem: the mounting surfaces were not flat.

 <figure>
   <img src="/files/ALIEXPRESS_ALLROAD/2026-08-11 11-05-15.jpeg">